keu/docs/software/documentation-archive.md

 While only maintained documentation sets appear under the Astronomer Software documentation menu, Astronomer preserves all versions for historical reference.
 The support timeline for a given set of documentation is the same as the support timeline for the corresponding version of Astronomer Software.

-For more information about Software version support, see [Release and Lifecycle Policy](release-lifecycle-policy.md).
+For more information about Software version support, see [Release and lifecycle policy](release-lifecycle-policy.md).

-## Documentation Maintenance Policy
+## Documentation maintenance policy

 Documentation for the latest version of Astronomer Software is regularly updated to reflect the latest improvements to the product.
 This includes fixes, enhancements to existing content, and quality-of-life improvements made by the Astronomer team and community.